TzurSoffer/ecrchs-color-themes/README.md

 4. Toggle on the "Developer mode" switch located at the top right corner of the page.
 5. Click on the "Load unpacked" button.
 6. Select the folder containing the downloaded extension files.
-7. The ecrchsDarkTheme extension will now be added to your Chrome browser.
+7. The ecrchsThemes extension will now be seamlessly integrated into your Chrome browser.

 ## Usage

-Once the ecrchsDarkTheme Chrome extension is installed, it will automatically apply the dark theme whenever you visit the ecrchs website (https://ecrchs.instructure.com/).
+Once the ecrchsThemes Chrome extension is installed, it automatically applies the chosen color theme whenever you visit the ecrchs website (https://ecrchs.instructure.com/).
+If you would like to change the default color, you can do so by clicking on the extension and choosing your prefered color with the color picker.
+Whether you prefer a dark background for better contrast or a custom color to match your style, this extension empowers you to personalize your online experience.

 ## Version